zBritva/PowerBI-visuals-docs/UnitTests/UnitTestIntroduction.md

 }
 ```

-The `SampleBarChartDataBuilder` class extends `TestDataViewBuilder` and relizes abstract method `getDataView`.
+The `SampleBarChartDataBuilder` class extends `TestDataViewBuilder` and implements abstract method `getDataView`.

-When you put data to buckets in `Fields` panel PowerBI will produce you the categorical dataview based on your data.
+When you put data to data field buckets Power BI produces a categorical dataview object based on your data.

 ![](images/FieldsBuckets.png)

-In unit tests, you don't have PowerBI core functions to reproduce it.
+In unit tests, you don't have Power BI core functions to reproduce it.
 But you need map your static data to categorical dataview.
-And `TestDataViewBuilder` class will help you in it.
+And `TestDataViewBuilder` class will help you in that.

 [Read more about DataViewMapping](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/DataViewMappings.md)